kritzikratzi/Oscilloscope/readme.md

 * platform is one of `osx linux linux64 win32 win64`
 * version is whatever version you want, e.g. `1.0.6`

-## Experimenting with the shaders

-Once you have a running version (either compiled or a binary release) you can manipulate the shaders on the fly.
-The shaders will be reloaded automatically when they're saved.
-Please note that you're bound to OpenGL2 / GLSL 1.2 (shader 120 with gl_ext_geometry_shader)

 ## License/Source code